Large dengue fever outbreak in Madeira spreads cases in Europe

 Since dengue-carrying mosquitoes are daytime biters, it said protection should be applied throughout the day.

-The ECDC also advised authorities in geographical areas neighboring Madeira, such as the Canary Islands, to step up surveillance of Aedes mosquito populations to assess the risk that dengue fever might spread.
+The ECDC also advised authorities in geographical areas neighbouring Madeira, such as the Canary Islands, to step up surveillance of Aedes mosquito populations to assess the risk that dengue fever might spread.
+(Editing by Andrew Osborn)